 This is a self-dealt game: some rules have been created with this in mind.

 The Tournament Director is in charge and is responsible for the game being Fun, Fair, and Organized.
 Rulings are made in the best interest of the game.
 Always be respectful towards TD's and other players.
 If there is an issue, attempt to resolve it with respect.

 Those new to World Tavern Poker may not understand our rules, so please help them (rather than criticizing).
-More players at each bar ensures the league will continue.
+More players at each bar ensure the league will continue.

 World Tavern Poker rules are designed to keep things fun without losing the integrity of the game.
 Casino rules can vary from venue to venue.
 Our aim is to provide consistently enjoyable experiences for everyone who plays at our amazing host bars.

 There is a ZERO-TOLERANCE policy league-wide for poor behavior, berating, or any similar type of actions.
 Now more than ever, players are expected to treat others with basic respect and good nature.